 Update by Jerry Gill

 JG gave an update on pre-season match arrangements, player discussions and changes in backroom staff (including some international conversations!).
 He emphasised the Club’s culture of developing both players and support staff and is happy about the way next season’s squad is shaping up.
-Our aim is to get into the play-offs again this year.
+Our aim is a top three spot this year.

 Home and away kit has been ordered and pictures will be circulated when available.
 Our first pre-season match will include an appreciation of the NHS.
 Jerry asked if some work could be done around the dug outs to make them less “messy.”